iandegroot/Countdown-Timer/README.md

 # Countdown-Timer
-A simple timer that counts down to 0.
+A simple timer written using Pygame that counts down to 0.